GoogleCloudPlatform/cloud-builders/gcloud/README.md

 ## Examples

-The following examples demonstrate build request that use `gcloud`.
+The following examples demonstrate build requests that use `gcloud`.

 ### Clone a Cloud Source Repository using `gcloud`